 BVLOS (Beyond Visual Line of Sight) refers to the operation of UAVs and drones at ranges where the operator can no longer see the aircraft with the naked eye.
-Practically speaking, as well as for the purposes of many aviation regulations, this distance is usually defined at over 500 metres, assuming that there are no obstacles obscuring the aircraft.
+Practically speaking, as well as for the purposes of many aviation regulations, this distance is usually defined at over 500 meters, assuming that there are no obstacles obscuring the aircraft.

 In most jurisdictions around the world, drone operators typically require certain permissions to fly BVLOS.
 These permissions can require a lot of effort and considerations to obtain, and will require the drone to be equipped with enhanced safety such as detect-and-avoid capabilities and a secure and reliable drone connectivity solution.

 Commercial Delivery Drones

 Commercial delivery drones are unmanned aircraft that have been specifically adapted to carry and deliver a range of different commercial cargo.
 Long-range delivery drones will fly BVLOS and typically operate autonomously, and shorter-range drones may be used for line-of-sight last-mile delivery, such as between a delivery truck and a residential or business address.

 Delivery drones have been successfully tested at a variety of ranges up to several hundred miles, carrying cargo such as post, food deliveries, spare parts and prescription medicine.

 As UAVs and drones tend to travel relatively large distances from their ground control stations, wireless methods are the only practical way to transmit and receive control signals, telemetry data, and data from onboard sensors and payloads.

 Wireless communications methods for drones and UAVs include Wi-fi and Bluetooth for short-range applications and 3G/4G/LTE and satellite communications (SATCOM) for longer ranges.